exakat/php-dictionary/dictionary/plus.ini.rst

 `+` is a native PHP operator, which has three usage :

-+ The addition, as in mathematics.
-This works on integers and double.
++ The addition, as in mathematics, on numbers.
+This works on integers and floats.
 + The merging of arrays.
 This merge sets the keys once, then omits the next values.
+This is distinct from ``array_merge()``.
 + The + sign in front of a number, to make it explicitly positive.
 This is optional, and may be repeated.

 .. code-block:: php